Haley Glover: A Tale of ESA National Training School Courses, High Heels and a Fire Ladder

 A Womanly Moment in the Field

-As Women’s History Month closes, Glover has what many will think is the perfect story that fully embodies being a woman in security as well as one of Ruth Bader Ginsburg’s famous quotes: “Women belong in all places where decisions are being made.”
+As we arrive into Women’s History Month 2022, Glover has what many will think is the perfect story that fully embodies being a woman in security as well as one of Ruth Bader Ginsburg’s famous quotes: “Women belong in all places where decisions are being made.”

 At one point in her security career, Glover was physically working out in the field.
 For example, she would do risk assessments in which she would go to a client’s property, open their alarm panel to see all their zones.
 Let’s say a client would tell her, “we don’t have any hold-up buttons” and she knew that they should, she would assess their panel and if it wasn’t listed, she’d go into the alarm panel online — simply doing her job in which to some, she looked a bit out of place.